phoneid/phoneid_iOS/README.md

 After this step integration is almost completed.

-#### 3. Callbacks
+#### 3. <a name="#callbacks">Callbacks</a>

-In order to be notified about interesting events like successfull login, logout, or some error happened, etc. you can set appropriate handlers on PhoneIdService.sharedInstance
+In order to be notified about interesting events like successfull login, logout, or some error happened, etc. you can set appropriate handlers on PhoneIdService.sharedInstance.
 Here is list if available handlers:

 ---
 **phoneIdAuthenticationSucceed** - Here you can get authentication token info after user has successfully logged in
 ######Swift